Kamlesh-Chamoli/Test1/README.md

 # Insights

-A three page report is created adn it was published in power bi services.
+A three page report is created and it was published in power bi services.

 Following inferences can be drawn from the Report;